 Beneficial Ownership Information (BOI) reporting: The Financial Crimes Enforcement Network (FinCEN) final rule implementing the bipartisan Corporate Transparency Act's (CTA) beneficial ownership information (BOI) reporting requirements are designed to enhance the ability of FinCEN, the U.S. Department of Treasury, and other agencies to protect U.S. national security and the financial system from illicit use.
-Effective January 1, 2024, most companies and businesses will be required to report information about their beneficial owners directly to FinCEN.
-H.R.4035 and S.2623, the Protecting Small Business Information Act of 2023, would delay the BOI reporting requirements until all three rules under the CTA have all been finalized and all such rules would take effect on the same date.
+The original deadline of January 1, 2024, where most companies and businesses would be required to report information about their beneficial owners directly to FinCEN, has since been pushed back to January 13, and is still being deliberated by the supreme court and the Department of Justice, with the current position being that filing is voluntary as of January 31, 2025.